danyaberezun/KEEPs/README.md

 ```
 In the example constructor `LitInt` asserts that the data being created is an `Expr[Int]`,
 not just some generalized `Expt[T]`, while binary addition constructor `Add` asserts that its sub-expressions are numbers (are of type `Expr[Int]`).
-Thus, in this case our `invariants` are: any integer literal is actually an integer, while any binary addition has both sub-expressions of integer type.
+Thus, in this case our `invariants` are: any integer literal is actually an integer, while any binary addition has both sub-expressions of an integer type.
 The main advantage is that this information is encapsulated in the type itself.
-Note, there is no way to construct an ill-formed expression (for example, addition on tuples).
+Note, there is no way to construct an ill-formed expression (for example, addition to tuples).

 As ADTs comes with pattern-matching, GADTs comes with generalized pattern-matching that utilizes the information encoded/encapsulated in GADTs ensuring source code type safety.
-In other words, GADTs themselves represents *types correct by construction* while generalized pattern matching *guarantee absence of type errors during evaluation*.
+In other words, GADTs themselves represent *types correct by construction* while generalized pattern matching *guarantee absence of type errors during evaluation*.

 For example (in `Scala`), the following function that evaluates arithmetic expressions is well-typed.
 In the `LitInt` case: GADT constraint `Int = T` allows the branch to return `Int` instead of `T`.
 Moreover, in the `Add` case: we can safely use binary addition.
-That is, we locally use the information encapsulated in GADTs in each branch of pattern-matching ensuring the branch is well-typed with respect to this information and "forgetting" the information going beyond the branch.
+That is, we locally use the information encapsulated in GADTs in each branch of pattern-matching,
+ensuring the branch is well-typed with respect to this information and "forgetting"
+the information going beyond the branch.
 ```Scala
 def eval[T](e: Expr[T]): T = e match
   case LitInt(i) => i